aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 #### Which configuration changes to ASEA Firewall instances are supported from LZA?

 Only removing the Firewalls from the configuration file to decommission them is supported.
 Any other changes to the configuration (i.e. change the AMI used) will be ignored by the acclerator.

+### Application Load Balancers
+ASEA has the ability to deploy ALBs in individual accounts (e.g. Perimeter account) or be configured at the OU level to deploy ALB in every accounts of the OU.

+During upgrade, the LZA configuration file is generated with the configuration of the existing ALB and target groups defined in the ASEA configuration file.

+The recommendation is to create new ALBs through LZA, reconfigure the workloads to use them, and then decommission the ASEA ALBs.

+#### Which configuration changes to ASEA Application Load Balancers are supported from LZA?
+Only removing the ALB from the configuration file to decommission them is supported.
+Any other changes to the configuration will be ignored.

+#### How to define ALB to be created in every workload account of an OU?
+To achieve the same pattern than ASEA where ALB are defined at the OU level and deployed in every workload account of the OU, you can refer to this [example configuration](https://github.com/aws-samples/landing-zone-accelerator-on-aws-for-cccs-medium/blob/12859310469d7d677bcdd367f0014fca0d641f82/config/network-config.yaml#L889) from the LZA CCCS Medium reference architecture.

+#### How to remove ASEA deployed Application Load Balancers?
+Once you confirm the ALB deployed from ASEA are no longer in use, you can remove their definition from the LZA configuration file and run the LZA pipeline.

 ### ALB IP Forwarder